Foster Care Adoption in Arizona: What to Know

 When a child enters foster care, the goal is almost always to reunite them with their biological family.
 Fortunately, this goal is achieved for about 51 percent of foster care children.
 Only when the courts determine a child cannot be reunited with their family are they eligible for foster care adoption in Arizona.
 About 22 percent of children in foster care are adopted.

-American Adoptions specializes in the adoption of newborns in Arizona, and does not provide Arizona foster to adopt services.
-However, foster care and adoption are wonderful methods for building a family.
+American Adoptions specializes in the adoption of newborns in Arizona, and does not provide Arizona foster-to-adopt services.
+However, foster care and adoption are wonderful methods for building a family, and if you are considering private adoption vs. foster care, we want to make sure you have the information you need to decide which path is best for you.
 Below is more information on foster care adoption in Arizona.
 Learn more to decide if foster child adoption is the right fit for your family.

-There are three different ways to become involved in the foster care system for potential parents.
+There are three different ways for potential parents to become involved in the foster care system.
+Because there are significant differences in each process, we’ve outlined them below:

 You do not need to be a foster parent in order to adopt through Arizona foster care.
-Instead, you can seek certification by the court, showing you are acceptable to adopt a child.
-The certification process includes:
+Instead, you can apply to adopt a waiting child whose parents’ rights have already been terminated.
+This direct process is called foster care adoption and involves seeking certification by the court, showing you are acceptable to adopt a child.

 People interested in becoming foster parents in Arizona must be at least 21 years old, be a legal United States and Arizona resident, have a place of residence and be able to pass a criminal background check.
 They will also be required to complete a 30-hour training course, as well as a home study and home safety evaluation.